-In the Proposer's view with sufficient lead time for implementation, the proposer's modelling indicates that the consumer impacts in the short-term are likely to be neutral.
-In the Proposer's view the long run removal of the identified distortion in the wholesale market would ensure more effective competition which is in consumers' interests: i.e., will ensure dispatch and investment in new generation is more efficient.
+With sufficient lead time for implementation, the proposer's modelling indicates that the consumer impacts in the short-term are likely to be neutral.

+In the long run removal of the identified distortion in the wholesale market would ensure more effective competition which is in consumers' interests: i.e. will ensure dispatch and investment in new generation is more efficient.

-- Demand BSUoS will be less than double of current BSUoS £/MWh rates as interconnector flows to GB do not pay BSUoS (i.e., split of BSUoS between demand and generation is not currently 50:50), i.e., consumer's neutral short term. - Sufficient lead time of 2 years after a decision is made1 to ensure: - o wholesale market adjusts to the removal of BSUoS from generation - time for consumers and suppliers to adjust for change. - Benefit of avoiding the need to factor BSUoS risk into generation/wholesale market costs, instead being covered within more predictable demand volumes.
+- Demand BSUoS will be less than double of current BSUoS £/MWh rates as interconnector flows to GB do not pay BSUoS (i.e. split of BSUoS between demand and generation is not currently 50:50), i.e. consumers neutral short term. - Sufficient lead time of 2 years after a decision is made to ensure: - o wholesale market adjusts to the removal of BSUoS from generation - o time for consumers and suppliers to adjust for change. - Benefit of avoiding the need to factor BSUoS risk into generation/wholesale market costs, instead being covered within more predictable demand volumes.